 Canada.
 According to the International Telecommunications Union, the total telecommunications market in Canada accounted for approximately \$13.8 billion in revenues in 1997.
 In Canada, Stentor, a partnership of Canadian regional telephone companies, was the largest provider of long distance services prior to 1999.
 The Stentor partnership was discontinued on January 1, 1999, and the former Stentor partner companies such as Bell Canada and BCT.
 Telus Communications now compete against one another for the first time.
 Two other types of long distance providers also compete against the former Stentor partner companies.
 The first, which includes AT&T Canada and Call-Net Enterprises (Sprint Canada), owns and operates interexchange circuits and offers essentially the same services as the former Stentor partner companies.
 The second type of competitor consists of other long distance providers that lease but do not own interexchange circuits and sell their services primarily to distinct niche markets, such as ethnic communities, affinity associations or small business associations.
-In Canada, we provide long distance services to small- and medium-sized businesses, residential customers and other telecommunication carriers and have sales and customer service offices in Vancouver, Toronto and Montreal.
+In Canada, we provide long distance services to $\mbox{small-}$ and $\mbox{medium-sized}$ businesses, residential customers and other telecommunication carriers and have sales and customer service offices in Vancouver, Toronto and Montreal.
 We operate international gateway switches in Toronto and Vancouver, maintain points-of-presence in Ottawa, Montreal and Calgary and lease interexchange circuits in Canada.
 In Canada, we offer Internet access services through our February 1999 acquisition of GlobalServe Communications, Inc. In March 1999, we acquired London Telecom Network, Inc. and related entities which provide long distance telecommunications services in Canada.
 In May 1999, we purchased customer bases and assets of AT&T Canada.
-With these acquisitions and the completion of the acquisition of the related Wintel companies, we believe we are the second largest long distance provider in Canada among competitors to the former Stentor partner companies based on revenues.
 In June 1999, we acquired Telephone Savings Network, Ltd., a reseller of local services to small- and medium-sized business customers in Canada.